The Roadhouse Bar and Grill has closed. Here’s where it’s going next

 The Roadhouse is on the move.
 Its new home will be 2 miles south on Meridian Avenue East and if all goes as planned, it’ll be operating again in the next month.
-UPDATE: The restaurant posted on its Facebook page that its target date for reopening is October, 11, 2021.
+UPDATE: The restaurant reopened on October, 11, 2021.
 Read more here.

 Here’s what’s happening.

 For more than 50 years, the Roadhouse has sat at the corner of 155th and Meridian Avenue East, serving a menu of neighborhood pub fare.

 Anajo Chaffee and her mom Betty Berge bought the Roadhouse 21 years ago.

 It’s the kind of place to go to watch a game, drink a cold beer, play some pull-tabs and shoot pool or darts.
 It’s not fancy, but it is supremely comfortable.
 Burgers are a popular menu choice and I appreciate they come with a steak knife inserted right in the center for easy splitting.
 The Roadhouse first landed on my radar many years ago when a reader from the Boise area was searching for breaded steak fingers (if you know, you know).
 I found a version of the fried, breaded steak bites at Roadhouse and the reader was eternally grateful.